Geography of Honduras: Hurricanes

 Honduras lies within the hurricane belt, and the Caribbean coast is particularly vulnerable to hurricanes or tropical storms that travel inland from the Caribbean.
-Hurricane Francelia in 1969 and Tropical Storm Alleta in 1982 affected thousands of people and caused extensive damage to crops.
+Hurricane Francelia in 1969 and Tropical Storm Aletta in 1982 affected thousands of people and caused extensive damage to crops.
 Hurricane Fifi in 1974 killed more than 8,000 and destroyed nearly the entire banana crop.

 In 1998 Hurricane Mitch became the most deadly hurricane to strike the Western Hemisphere in the last two centuries.
 This massive hurricane not only battered the Honduran coastline, but engulfed nearly the entire country with its powerful winds and torrential downpours.
 Approximately 100,000 Hondurans were evacuated from the Caribbean coast.
 Most of the Bay Islands had damage to their water facilities.

 The high rainfall caused many rivers in the country to overflow "to an unprecedented extent this century", as described by the United Nations.
 Two earthflows caused significant damage near Tegucigalpa.
 Hurricane Mitch wrought significant damage to Honduras, affecting nearly the entire population and causing damage in all 18 departments.
 The United Nations Economic Commission for Latin America and the Caribbean estimated that Mitch caused the worst floods of the 20th century in the country.
 Throughout Central America, Mitch claimed in excess of 11,000 lives, with thousands of others missing.

 Hurricanes occasionally form over the Pacific and move north to affect southern Honduras, but Pacific storms are generally less severe and their landfall rarer.

 On September 4, 2007, Hurricane Felix made landfall at Honduras and Nicaragua, as a Category 5 hurricane.
 In November 2008, Hurricane Paloma, along with the October 2008 Central America floods, left at least 60 people dead and more than 300,000 in need of assistance.